 Part V — Duties on deceased persons’ estates and succession duties 4

 [65-70A.
-Deleted by No. 80 of 1973 s.
+Deleted: No. 80 of 1973 s.
 3.]

 71. No will to be registered or admissible in evidence until proved

 No will or codicil of any deceased person shall be registered or receivable or admissible in evidence, except in criminal proceedings, or upon application for probate or letters of administration, or in proceedings relating to the validity of any such will or codicil, or in proceedings under this Part, until probate or letters of administration in respect of the estate comprised therein shall have been issued or obtained.